arachne-framework/architecture/adr-009-datomic-config-ontology.md

 ## Decision

 - We will add meta-attributes to the schema of every configuration, expressing basic ontological relationships.
-- These attributes will be semantically compatible with OWL (such that we could concievably in the future generate an OWL ontology from a config schema)
+- These attributes will be semantically compatible with OWL (such that we could conceivably in the future generate an OWL ontology from a config schema)
 - The initial set of these attributes will be minimal, and targeted towards the information necessary to generate rich schema diagrams
   - classes and superclass
   - attribute domain